GSA/open-gsa-redesign/assets/uswds/CONTRIBUTING.md

 ## Welcome!

-We’re so glad you’re thinking about contributing to an 18F open source project!
+We’re so glad you’re thinking about contributing to a Technology Transformation Services (TTS) open source project!
 If you’re unsure about anything, just ask — or submit your issue or pull request anyway.
 The worst that can happen is we’ll politely ask you to change something.
 We appreciate all friendly contributions.

-One of our goals is to ensure a welcoming environment for all contributors to our projects.
-Our staff follows the [18F Code of Conduct](https://18f.gsa.gov/code-of-conduct/), and all contributors should do the same.
+TTS is committed to building a safe, welcoming, harassment-free culture for everyone.
+We expect everyone on the TTS team and everyone within TTS spaces, including contributors to our projects, to follow the [TTS Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md).

 We encourage you to read this project’s CONTRIBUTING policy (you are here), its [LICENSE](LICENSE.md), [README](README.md) and its [Workflow](https://github.com/uswds/uswds/wiki/Workflow) process.

-If you have any questions or want to read more, check out the [18F Open Source Policy GitHub repository]( https://github.com/18f/open-source-policy), or just [shoot us an email](mailto:18f@gsa.gov).
+If you have any questions or want to read more, check out the [18F Open Source Policy GitHub repository]( https://github.com/18f/open-source-policy), or [send us an email](mailto:18f@gsa.gov).

 ## Guidelines